 Similar operators are defined with respect to i+1/2, j, j+1/2, k, and k+1/2.
-Following (2.7a) and (2.7d), the gradient of a variable q defined at a-point has its three components defined at u-, v- and w-points while its Laplacien is defined at t-point.
-These operators have the following discrete forms in the curvilinear s-coordinate system :
+Following (2.7a) and (2.7d), the gradient of a variable q defined at t-point has its three components defined at t-points while its Laplacien is defined at t-point.
+These operators have the following discrete forms in the curvilinear t-coordinate system: